rohtakpat314/Multi-protocol-instrument-bridge/README.md

 build/probebridge.uf2
 ```

 Open the USB serial port from a terminal.
-The CDC baud rate selected by the host is nominal; USB CDC does not depend on that value for transport speed.
+The CDC baud rate selected by the host is nominal speed.

 ## Run Host Parser Tests